Homotopy Types of Suspended $4$-manifolds: Introduction

 \end{theorem}

 If $H_\ast(M;\Z)$ contains no $2$-torsion (i.e., $T_2=0$), then the homotopy decomposition $\Sigma M\simeq \bigvee_{i=1}^mS^2\vee \Sigma W$ (\ref{eq:SW}) implies that the Pontryagin square is trivial, hence so is $\p_0$ by (\ref{P0-P1}).
 Hence Theorem \ref{thm:SM} extends So and Theriault's results \cite[Theorem 1.1]{ST19}.
-However, the author didn't find any other $4$-manifolds $M$ satisfying $\p_0\big(H^1(M;\z{r_n})\big)=0$.
-This is also the reason that the above theorem was arranged after Theorem \ref{thm:S2M}.
+However, the author didn't find any other $4$-manifolds $M$ satisfying conditions in Theorem \ref{thm:SM}.
+This is also why we arrange the above theorem after Theorem \ref{thm:S2M}.

-In addition to applications in geometry and physics, see \cite{ST19,Huang21}, the suspension homotopy of manifolds also contributes to characterize the $2$-local cohomotopy sets $\pi^n(M;\Z_{(2)})=[M,S^n_{(2)}]$, where $X_{(2)}$ is the $2$-localization of the space $X$.
-The homotopy set $\pi^n(X;G)=[X,M_n(G)]$ with $G$ cyclic over $p$-local integer $\Z_{(p)}$ are called the \emph{modular cohomotopy sets}, see \cite{LPW} for more study or reference on this topic.
-When localized at $2$, the EHP fibre sequence (cf. \cite{James55})